 After the process is complete:

-- Review the list to confirm withdrawals were executed correctly.
+- Check the withdrawn requests list to confirm successful execution.

-Example: If you’re a recruiter with 1,000 pending requests, automation can clear them in minutes, enabling you to send fresh invitations to high-priority candidates.
+Example: If you’re a recruiter with 1,000 pending requests, TexAu can clear them in minutes, allowing you to send fresh invitations to high-priority candidates without delays.

 Best Practices for Managing LinkedIn Invitations